AI School

 Note: You will need to set up an account if this is your first time regsitering for a MSU Extension event.

-Note: Registration fees are non-refundable if cancelled after October 15.
+Note: Registration fees are non-refundable if cancelled less than 3 weeks prior to the start of the school.

 4-H Parental Release and Code of Conduct Agreement